linde/golang-exploration/readme.md

 # get empahtic and do it a few times
 go run main.go client --name=dolly --times=3

-# get impatient and specify a timeout to stop the exuberance
+# get impatient and specify a timeout to stop any exuberance
 go run main.go client --name=dolly --times=100000000 --timeout=1
 ```